 Handstick vacuums usually weigh just under the 4kg mark, and typically provide between 30 to 60 minutes’ worth of runtime.
 If you have a small house, you might be able to get away with doing a full clean on a single charge (including any upholstery).
 Otherwise, handsticks can be especially handy for dealing with pet hair and hard-to-reach areas.
 The cordless, bagless and lightweight build also means stick vacs don’t need much storage space and are very easy to move around between rooms.

 From refrigerators to washing machines, Electrolux is a high-profile appliance brand with an eye-catching range of gadgets to fill the home.
-Its list of cordless vacuum cleaners is no exception, especially with the brand’s handsticks typically selling for around $299 to $899 in Australia.
-While some of its vacuums are heavier compared to other options on the market, including the Electrolux Pure F9 Animal Vacuum Cleaner which weighs 8.4kg, Electrolux’s stick vacuums still seem to offer excellent value with nifty features such as the swivel nozzle and increased suction power.
+Its list of cordless vacuum cleaners is no exception, especially with the brand’s handsticks typically selling for around $440 to $700 in Australia.
+Although some of its vacuums are heavier compared to other options on the market, including the Electrolux Pure F9 Animal Vacuum Cleaner that weighs 8.4kg.

 Certain Electrolux stick vacuums are also tailored to suit specific household needs, such as cleaning pet hair and dealing with allergy triggers.
 The brand’s cordless vacuum range is generally suitable for tiles, carpets and hard floors.